Frequently asked questions are classified according to the following issues:

 - Affected by a socio-environmental conflict

-- People from low-middle income countries will be prioritised
+- People from low-middle income countries will be prioritized

-In order to apply for a scholarship you must apply to the programme during the Second Admission Period and be accepted (from May 21st to July 21st 2021).
+In order to apply for a scholarship, you must apply to the program and be accepted.
 Once you receive the Notice of Admission you then have to submit the following documents to email@example.com:

 - Letter explaining the need for a scholarship